circonus/docs/content/circonus/administration/enterprise-brokers.md

 In this configuration the Circonus aggregation service (Stratcon) establishes a secure SSL connection to the broker.
 If the broker resides behind a firewall, a rule needs to be added to the firewall allowing Circonus IP addresses to reach the broker over TCP port 43191.

-The list of IP addresses from which Circonus traffic originates may be obtained via DNS lookup of `out.circonus.net`.
+For the Circonus public service (circonus.com), the list of IP addresses from which Circonus traffic originates may be obtained via DNS lookup of `out.circonus.net`.
 This should be periodically checked and validated against the firewall rules as the IP addresses are subject to change.

+For on-premises Circonus Inside deployments, the traffic may originate from any host assigned to the `stratcon` service role, and the inbound address that the broker sees connections from may differ depending on the local routing/NAT policy at your site.

 The broker should be allowed to respond to these connections.
 No other outbound connectivity initiated by the broker is required, save for traffic associated